Keloid Scar Removal Treatment in Singapore

 Can you surgically remove the keloid?

-A dermatologist may recommend surgical removal of your keloid scar.
+A dermatologist/doctor may recommend surgical removal of your keloid scar.
 However, this is usually the last option after all other treatments have been used and failed.
 This is because surgery has side effects, and the recurrence rate is 45% to 100%.